 I am a freelance journalist, editor and writer.
-My work has appeared in newspapers, magazines and websites including the The Times, The Sunday Times, the BBC, The Washington Post, The Smithsonian Magazine, Huffington Post, Sydney Morning Herald, The Guardian, The Daily Telegraph, The Sunday Telegraph, The Independent, Scotland On Sunday, The Scotsman, The Sunday Herald, Grazia, Marie Claire and Cosmopolitan.
+My work has appeared in media outlets across the globe including the The Times, the BBC, The Washington Post, The Smithsonian Magazine, Huffington Post, Sydney Morning Herald, The Guardian, The Scotsman, Grazia, Marie Claire and Cosmopolitan.

 I hosted the BBC radio documentary Life Under Glass, which was also broadcast on NPR, The World Service, and ABC in Australia.
 I have appeared as a guest contributor on various news, current affairs and culture shows on BBC radio and on WNYC’s The Takeway and WBUR’s The World.
 I worked as a foreign correspondent based in New York and Washington DC and have written articles from Japan, South America, Spain and the Antarctic.
 I reported on the 2004, 2008 and 2012 American Presidential elections.